KennyGifford/kennygifford.github.io/night_light.md

 For R1, we’re all set since we have 10Ω resistors.
 However, for R2 and R3 it seems we barely have enough voltage to drive 100mA through the green and blue LEDs...

 We could decide to step down our current and recalculate, but we're not going for 100% color accuracy and we're not even going to get it with this method anyways.
-This is due to our big assumption of V~CC~ equalling exactly 3.7V when really this depends on the voltage of the battery and is not regulated to be fixed at 3.7V.
+This is due to our big assumption of V<sub>CC</sub> equalling exactly 3.7V when really this depends on the voltage of the battery and is not regulated to be fixed at 3.7V.

 So, we'll simply use a 0Ω or 1Ω resistor to try not to restrict current too much while still designing a point of failure (this 1/2W resistor) besides the LED itself incase of over-current.

 ##### Finding R4-R6
-We know I~B~ = 2mA, and that the GPIO pins can output at least 2.64V, but will most likely output 3.3V.
+We know I<sub>B</sub> = 2mA, and that the GPIO pins can output at least 2.64V, but will most likely output 3.3V.

-One last thing to consider is the base-to-emitter voltage drop, V~BE~, of the transistor from Fig. 3 which is 1.25V at 100mA.
+One last thing to consider is the base-to-emitter voltage drop, V<sub>BE</sub>, of the transistor from Fig. 3 which is 1.25V at 100mA.

 So, the value for resistors R4-R6 is (3.3 - 1.25)V ÷ 2mA = 1,025Ω ~ 1kΩ.